obiannotate: edit sequence annotations

 cgatggctccatgctagtgctagtcgatga

-options can be provided to keep several annotations.
+Similarly to the --delete-tag option, several --keep options can be provided to keep multiple annotations.

 obiannotate --keep taxid \